JoelNiklaus/SwissCourtRulingCorpus/prodigy/readme.md

 3. Just run `bash install.sh` in the `/prodigy` folder.
 This builds the docker image, starts the container and prepares everything.

 4. To run a task, use `run.sh` in the `/prodigy` folder.
-It starts the judment extraction classification server.
+Pass it the desired parameters explained atop the file.
+It starts your task as a webserver.
 Access it at http://fdn-sandbox3.inf.unibe.ch:8080/.
 Login with the credentials configured in the Dockerfile ("admin": "password")

+## Development
+To develop your task or add some changes to existing tasks (recipes), use the script `develop.sh`.
+(Run setup.sh) beforehand if not yet done, the base image has to exist.
+The develop script will start a development session using the files on the host machine, allowing for easy editing.
+Run your recipe directly within the development shell to test around.
+Don't forget to run `setup.sh` again when you are done, to apply your changes to the productive version of the application.
+For more details see the docs in the script `develop.sh`.

 ## Configuration
-If you would like to change configurations edit the file `prodigy.json` and then rebuild and restart the service by following the steps in **Setup & Usage**.
+If you would like to change configurations edit the file `prodigy.json` and then rebuild and restart the service by following the steps in **Setup & Usage** or test around in the development environment.

 config everything in prodigy.json:
 - database connection
 - host: use 0.0.0.0 if deployed in docker container, otherwise localhost (except if db is remote)

 ## Custom Usage
 To create your own module write a recipe as explained in the prodi.gy docs, or extend one of theirs.
+Use the `develop.sh` script for easy access and testing.

 Prodigy documentation: https://prodi.gy/docs/

-To edit and test your module you have two options:

-1) Write it outside the container and mount the file manually, then run it.
-2) Execute a bash shell in the container and use terminal tools to write and test your file.

-See docker docs for further infos.